Reviews You Can Rely On

 More and more kids are venturing outdoors to climb.
 If they climb outside long enough, they will eventually encounter cracks.

 We found ourselves climbing cracks on Joshua Tree, North Carolina, and Oklahoma granite, as well as cracks in the basalt of southern Utah.
 We also tested shoes in the sandstone splitter cracks in Southeast Utah, around Moab and Indian Creek (THE crack climbing mecca), and near Flagstaff at the Oak Creek Canyon Overlook.
 We focused on how well the shoes performed in the cracks as well as how well the shoes protected our feet.
-With such a wide variety of kids' shoes available, some crushed in the cracks and did a good job of keeping their feet comfortable, such as the Evolv Ashima and the La Sportiva Maverink, while others are so soft, trying to climb cracks in them ends up being super painful, such as the La Sportiva Gripit.
+With such a wide variety of kids' shoes available, some crushed in the cracks and did a good job of keeping their feet comfortable, while others are a bit too soft to excel at crack comfort.

 The upper construction also plays a role in how well a shoe will hold up to repeated use in cracks.
 The breathable knit of the Evolv Venga is great for breathability but can start to wear out with repeated use in cracks.
-The leather uppers combined with a more traditional lace of the La Sportiva Ashima will tend to withstand more abuse.
-The lace on the La Sportiva Gripit showed wear after the first climb, and since the Stickit has the same lace closure, it isn't ideal for a lot of crack climbing for that same reason, though performs better overall, due to it having a more rigid sole and better rand.
+Leather uppers combined with a more traditional lace will tend to withstand more abuse.
+The La Sportiva Stickit has a rigid sole that's decent for cracks, but its lace closure isn't ideal for crack climbing as it may wear quickly.

 climbing shoes kids - testing crack in the bd momentum.